royalmo/TripleBot/README.md

 The bot can **only play a sound request at once**, so if you invite him in multiple servers, it may work slower than expected.

+As you are hosting your own bot, you can change the `ADMIN_ID`, so you can run hidden commands, such as `!triple fetch restart` (fetch and restart the python file), `!triple guilds` (a list of all the guilds the bot is in), or `!triple guilds ranks` (the top 10 guilds that played the most sounds).

 ## How do I add sounds?

+*If you are not hosting the bot, you can open a Pull Request with these changes (you'll need to Fork the repository first), and I'll be glad to apply them.
+If you are hosting the bot, just ignore this line.*

 If you want to add the `cow` sound, for example, you will need to do some steps:

 ### 1. Add the .mp3 sound